 Gender Pay Gap Report

-Although in any given role male and female employees earn the same basic salary and have the same bonus arrangements, they tend to undertake different roles:
+Although in any given role male and female employees earn the same basic salary and have the same bonus arrangements, they tend to undertake different roles (Opposite).

 Enforcement agents earn bonuses based on amounts they collect and so will still typically earn more than staff undertaking general office roles.
-Therefore, as 43% of staff are enforcement agents, the people undertaking this role will continue to earn more in total and particularly in bonuses than other non-management staff.
+Therefore, as 38% of staff are enforcement agents, the people undertaking this role will continue to earn more in total and particularly in bonuses than other non-management staff.
 These individuals are predominantly male and therefore males as a group earn more in total and in bonuses than females.
+As part of our EDI commitment, we are actively encouraging more females into Enforcement agent roles.

-Bristow & Sutor Services has more than 250 employees.
-Under the regulations we are required to report our gender pay gap data for this entity for the 12 months to 31 March 2019 as set out in the table below:
+Bristow & Sutor (Services) Limited has more than 250 employees.
+Under the regulations we are required to report our gender pay gap data for this entity for the 12 months to 31 March 2022 as set out in the table below:

 We confirm that Bristow & Sutor’s pay gap calculations are accurate and in accordance with The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.